This two-day itinerary in the city of light incorporates plenty of good food, art, sightseeing, shopping and a little exercise.

 With croissants and coffee in your belly, it’s a good time to hit the Louvre (Rue de Rivoli, 1rst arr.).
-Ofcourse, see the famous stuff like the Winged Victory of Samothrace and the Mona Lisa, but also make time for the stunning Napoleon III Apartments in the Decorative Arts wing of the museum.
-For my husband’s famous two hour Louvre tour itinerary go here.
+Of course, see the famous stuff like the Winged Victory of Samothrace and the Mona Lisa, but also make time for the stunning Napoleon III Apartments in the Decorative Arts wing of the museum.
+For my husband’s famous two-hour Louvre tour itinerary go here.

 When you’ve had enough art, head across the Pont des Arts and down Rue de Seine until you get to Marché Saint-Germain.
 Chef Yves Camdeborde’s excellent small plates restaurant L’Avant Comptoir du Marché (14 Rue Lobineau, 6th arr.) is located in the market.
-Take a seat at the bar or a high table and did into excellent charcuterie and small bites like a waffle topped with ham and a blood sausage macaron.
+Take a seat at the bar or a high table and dig into excellent charcuterie and small bites like a waffle topped with ham and a blood sausage macaron.
 Camdeborde’s original L’Avant Comptoir is just two blocks away, but it’s standing room only.

 If you aren’t too tuckered out, continue walking to the Île de La Cité and take a moment to appreciate Place Dauphine, a tranquil square on the tip of the island built in the 17th century by King Henry the IV.

 The iconic Les Vins des Pyrénées (25 Rue Beautrellis, 4th arr.) restaurant in the Marais has been around since the early 1900s.
 It reopened under new ownership in 2017.
-The classic bistro ambience has been maintained, it has a beautiful tile floor and wine bottles line the walls, but the new menu features dishes such as lamb croquettes and a Croque-Monsieur sandwich with truffle gouda.
-Take time to enjoy the restaurant’s cozy cocktail bar on the second floor, accessible by a spiral staircase, before or after dinner.
+The classic bistro ambiance has been maintained, it has a beautiful tile floor and wine bottles line the walls, but the new menu features dishes such as lamb croquettes and a Croque-Monsieur sandwich with truffle gouda.
+Plan to enjoy the restaurant’s cozy cocktail bar on the second floor, accessible by a spiral staircase, before or after dinner.